 - If there is a question related to compliance or configuration management of AWS resources, the answer is most likely AWS Config

-- Infrastructure as code, templates are in Yaml or JSON format
+- Infrastructure as code, and templates are in Yaml or JSON format

 - Version control/replicate/update templates like code